Skip to Content

 • Heat oil in large pot over medium-high heat.
 Add the onion and cook for about 5 min, or until translucent.

-1-2 Tbsp olive oil, 1 medium onion
+1-2 tablespoons olive oil, 1 medium onion

 • Add tomatoes, garlic, ginger, curry paste or powder, fennel seeds, cayenne and salt; cook a few minutes until well blended and heated throughout.